theodorosploumis/drupal-production-checklist/README.md

   - [ ] private files
 - [ ] Server: Add cron jobs
 - [ ] Server: Change DNS
-- [ ] Drupal: Run cron several times to index on Search
+- [ ] Drupal: Run cron several times to index on Search or sitemap
+- [ ] Other: Update sitemap.xml and inform the Search Engines about it
 - [ ] Drupal: Rebuild content permissions
 - [ ] Drupal: Update project translations `/admin/reports/translations/check`
 - [ ] Drupal: Download a complete whole archive of the new website (code, database, public files)